Q.1. Choose the correctly matched pair from the following.

 Q.20.
-Krishna is working in a neighboring field with very less wages.
+Krishna is working in a neighbouring field with very less wages.
 Expenses on sudden illnesses or functions in the family are also met through loans.
 The landowner charges an interest rate of 5 percent per month.
 At Present she owes the landowner Rs.5000.
 Analyse the credit arrangements given above.

 Ans.
 Krishna is dependent on informal sources of credit.
 It is because she takes loans from the landowner.

 Q.21.
-How were the ideas of national unity in early nineteenth century Europe closely allied to the ideology of liberalism?
+How were the ideas of national unity in early nineteenth-century Europe closely allied to the ideology of liberalism?
 Explain.

 Q.22.
 Read the extract given below and answer the questions that follow: